KC981210/About_Me/README.md

 - 👋 Hi, I’m Ketan Chaudhari
+- 🏢Working at Infosys Ltd as System Engineer.
 - ⚙🔩 A Mechanical Engineer.
 - 📫 You can reach me through my mail id kriot2016@gmail.com
 - 👨‍💻 Degree Project:- Development of Virtual laboratory for Solid Mechanics (Role: Website devlopment on google sites).